Walk& Talk Therapy

 - Being in the outdoors with a counsellor is also a fantastic place to practice refining your mindfulness skills, as there is ample opportunity to tune into sensory information from all of your senses.

 - These sessions can help you decrease anxiety, regulate mood, enjoy more restful sleep and more.
 Additionally, you can receive the feel-good brain chemical benefits of exercise, mindfulness practice and eco-psychology.
-In session, you can enhance insight, release body trauma and alter behaviour patterns while verbally processing your authentic truth.
+In the session, you can enhance insight, release body trauma and alter behaviour patterns while verbally processing your authentic truth.

 - Walking may encourage and promote you engaging in additional walks on your own.